 - Kelsey Autin, PhD (Graduated, 2018): Currently an assistant professor at University of Wisconsin-Milwaukee

-- Jessica England, PhD (Graduates 2020): Currently an assistant professor at Wagner College
+- Jessica England, PhD (Graduated 2020): Currently an assistant professor at Wagner College.